santlakio/landingpage/README.md

 # landingpage

-a dynamic landing page with changing backgrounds & modifiable name and "to do" column.
+a dynamic landing page with changing background, modifiable name and "to do" column. in Finnish.
+Download, extract all files and run index.html